Last reviewed on 1st September 2021

 One of the main advantages of using the Right to Buy scheme is that you won’t always need a deposit.
 This is because some lenders will accept your Right to Buy discount as part or all of your mortgage deposit.

 That being said, if you have bad credit then it can become challenging to do this.
-Often enough, having bad credit may mean that you’re required to use a slightly higher deposit than an applicant with clean credit.
+Often enough, having bad credit may mean that you’re required to use a slightly higher deposit than an applicant with a good credit score.